Could trawler cams help save world's dwindling fish stocks?

 This story was supported by funding from the Walton Family Foundation and the Pulitzer Center on Crisis Reporting.
 The AP is solely responsible for all content.

-“The challenge now is getting the political will,” said Jamie Gibbon, an environmental scientist at The Pew Charitable Trusts who is leading its efforts to promote electronic monitoring internationally.
+“The challenge now is getting the political will,” said Jamie Gibbon, an environmental scientist at The Pew Charitable Trusts.
 “We are getting close to the point where the technology is reliable enough that countries are going to have to show whether they are committed or not to transparency and responsible fisheries management.”

 Since 1970, the world’s fish population has plummeted, to the point that today 35% of commercial stocks are overfished.
 Meanwhile, an estimated 11% of U.S. seafood imports come from illegal, unreported and unregulated fishing, according to the U.S. International Trade Commission.

-To sustainably manage what’s left, scientists need reliable data on the activities of the tens of thousands of fishing vessels that ply the oceans every day, the vast majority with little supervision.
+To sustainably manage what’s left, scientists need reliable data on the activities of the tens of thousands of fishing vessels that ply the oceans every day.
 Traditional tools like captain’s logbooks and dockside inspections provide limited information.
-Meanwhile, independent observers — a linchpin in the fight against illegal fishing — are scarce: barely 2,000 globally.
-In the U.S., the number of trained people willing to take underpaid jobs involving long stretches at sea in an often-dangerous fishing industry has been unable to keep pace with ever-growing demand for bait-to-plate traceability.

-Even when observers are on deck, the data they collect is sometimes skewed.

-A recent study by the National Oceanic and Atmospheric Administration found that when an observer was on deck New England skippers changed their behavior in subtle but important ways that degraded the quality of fisheries data, a phenomenon known as “observer bias.”

-“The fact is human observers are annoying,” Hager said.
-“Nobody wants them there, and when they aren’t being threatened or bribed, the data they provide is deeply flawed because it’s a proven fact that fishermen behave differently when they’re being watched.”
+And independent observers are scarce, barely 2,000 globally.

 Enter electronic monitoring.
 For as little as $10,000, vessels can be equipped with high-resolution cameras, sensors and other technology capable of providing a safe, reliable look at what was once a giant blind spot.
-Some setups allow the video to be transmitted by satellite or cellular data back to shore in real time — delivering the sort of transparency that was previously unthinkable.
+Some setups allow the video to be transmitted by satellite or cellular data back to shore in real time.

-“This isn’t your grandfather’s fishery anymore,” said Captain Al Cottone, who recently had cameras installed on his 45-foot groundfish trawler, the Sabrina Maria.
+“This isn’t your grandfather’s fishery,” said Captain Al Cottone, who recently had cameras installed on his 45-foot groundfish trawler, the Sabrina Maria.
 “If you’re going to sail, you just turn the cameras on and you go.”

-Despite such advantages, video monitoring has been slow to catch on since its debut in the late 1990s as a pilot program to stop crab overfishing off British Columbia.
+Despite such advantages, video monitoring has been slow to catch on.
 Only about 1,500 of the world’s 400,000 industrial fishing vessels have installed such monitoring systems.
 About 600 of those vessels are in the U.S., which has been driving innovation in the field.

-“We’re still in the infancy stages,” said Brett Alger, an official at NOAA charged with rolling out electronic monitoring in the U.S.

-But by far the biggest obstacle to a faster rollout internationally is the lack of political will.

-That’s most dramatic on the high seas, the traditionally lawless waters that compromise nearly half the planet.
-There, the task of managing the public’s resources is left to inter-governmental organizations where decisions are taken based on consensus, so that objections from any single country are tantamount to a veto.

-Of the 13 regional fisheries management organizations in the world, only six require on-board monitoring — observers or cameras — to enforce rules on gear usage, bycatch and quotas, according to a 2019 study by the Paris-based Organization for Economic Cooperation and Development, which advises nations on economic policy.
+By far the biggest obstacle to a faster rollout internationally is the lack of political will to do it.
+Of the 13 regional fisheries management organizations in the world, only six require on-board monitoring — observers or cameras — to enforce rules on gear usage, unintentional catches and quotas, according to a 2019 study by the Paris-based Organization for Economic Cooperation and Development.

 Among the worst offenders is China.
 Despite boasting the world’s largest fishing fleet, with at least 3,000 industrial-sized vessels operating internationally, and tens of thousands closer to home, China has fewer than 100 observers.
 Electronic monitoring consists of just a few pilot programs.